Particular/docs.particular.net/nservicebus/hosting/expose-an-endpoint-as-a-web-wcf-service.md

 snippet:ExposeWCFService

-NOTE: After version 4 of NServiceBus `WcfService<TCommand, TErrorCode>` has been moved to [NServiceBus.Host NuGet package](http://www.nuget.org/packages/NServiceBus.Host), so you need to reference this package.
+NOTE: After Version 4 of NServiceBus `WcfService<TCommand, TErrorCode>` has been moved to [NServiceBus.Host NuGet package](http://www.nuget.org/packages/NServiceBus.Host), so you need to reference this package.

 And finally you need to expose the wcf service via the config file, for the example above the xml would look something like: